Nick Madrigal Player Props: Cubs vs. Brewers

 - Madrigal hit .249 with seven doubles and 14 walks.

-- He did not hit a home run last year in the 59 games he logged a plate appearance in.
+- Including all 59 games when he logged a plate appearance a season ago, he did not hit a home run.

-- Madrigal picked up an RBI in six of 59 games last season (10.2%), including one game with multiple RBIs.
+- In six of 59 games last season, Madrigal drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.